YADRO-KNS/ConfigORM/README.md

 $ pip3 install ConfigORM
 ```

+### Two Sources
+The library supports two sources of data storage - ini-file and Vault by HashiCorp.
+The operation interface in this case will be identical.

-### Quick Start
+### Quick Start ini-file way

-Lets say we have config like this:
+Let's say we have config like this:
 ```ini
 #config.ini